secureCodeBox/secureCodeBox/docs/user-guide/README.md

 ![List of process definitions](../resources/processDefinitions.png)

 4. Choose the desired scan process to display the form for configuring the scan.
+In this example `Port Scan` has been used.

 ![Configure a scan](../resources/configureScan.png)